We’re used to seeing many mixed dogs, especially those from Beagles, Corgis, Aussies, and other purebred dogs.

 Are Border Collie-Dachshund mixes good for first-time owners?

-Sadly, this isn’t the best choice for first-time owners.
-In fact, the parent breeds aren’t a good choice either.
+Sadly, this isn’t the best choice for first-time owners, and the parent breeds aren’t a good choice either.

 These dogs are stubborn and independent, so you’d be better off with another dog like a Poodle mix (f1b Cavapoo) or a Golden Retriever mix.